ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 some deployment of software, means that some percentage of HTTPS servers will not deploy SCT Feedback.

-It is worthwhile to note that an attacker may be able to prevent detection of an attack on a webserver (in all cases) if SCT Feedback is not implemented.
-This attack is detailed in
-{{actively-malicious-log}}).

 If SCT Feedback was the only mechanism in the ecosystem, any server that did not implement the feature would open itself and its users to attack without any possibility of detection.

-If SCT Feedback is not deployed by a webserver, malicious logs will be able to attack all users of the webserver (who do not have a Trusted Auditor relationship) with impunity.
+If SCT Feedback is not deployed by a webserver, a webserver may never learn that it was a target of an attack by a malicious log, as described in {{actively-malicious-log}} - although to be clear the prescense of an attack by the log could be learned through STH Pollination.
 Additionally, users who wish to have the strongest measure of privacy protection (by disabling STH Pollination Proof Fetching and forgoing a Trusted Auditor) could be attacked without risk of detection.

 ## STH Pollination {#threemetheco-sth-pollination}